Home Go to Meditation

 About the Author

-Dr. Neala Peake is the co-founder and Editor-in-Chief of AllThingsHealing.com and the author of The Journey of Spiritual Cultivation: Healing Through Meditation and Spiritual Practice among other books.
+Dr. Neala Peake is the co-founder and Editor-in-Chief of AllThingsHealing.com and the author of The Journey of Spiritual Cultivation: Healing Through Meditation and Spiritual Practice and Intertwining of Time: A Multi-dimensional Story of Love and Healing.
 She conducts meditation and healing workshops and works with individuals (both in person and over phone -Skype) to help them heal by changing their core emotional patterns through a blending of meditation, spiritual practice and psychology.
 For more information, check out her website at NealaPeake.com.

 1) One study noted that in 2005 there were 170 million prescriptions in the U.S. for antidepressants alone. http://psychcentral.com/news/2008/07/28/antidepressant-use-is-up/2663.html